Nature

 Timber logging impact on forests

 Climate change is a challenging state for all of us.
 There is definitely a connection between logging and global climate change.
 It brings out negative impacts by increasing the amount of carbon dioxide in our surrounding atmosphere.
-According to the World Resource Institute data, the deforestation is responsible for nearly 5 billion tons of Carbon emissions which equivalent to at least 10% of the yearly emissions into the environment, majorly caused by timber logging.

 The forests help to combat the climatic change for a healthy atmosphere.
 Opting careful measures helps in maintaining the biodiversity of the forests and slows the climatic change.
 Therefore, the more trees we have, the better quality of air we’ll get, because the plants absorb carbon dioxide from the air and exhale out the oxygen.